CissiWong/weather-api/README.md

 }
 ```

 Finally, in chrome, go to Settings and then open Extensions in the sidebar.
 Make sure the ‘Developer mode’ checkbox is ticked, then click on the ‘Load unpacked extension’ button.
-Select this assignment's project folder and click ‘open’.
+Select this assignment's "code" folder and click ‘open’.
 You should now see the app in your extension list and and you should also see a new icon in Chrome!
 When you click the icon now, it’ll load your app in a popup.
 Just remember, when you make changes to your app, you may need to come back into the Chrome Extensions interface and click reload on your app.